KEELCORE LABS

 Origin

-Where the name comes from.
+Where the idea comes from.

 Left to their own devices, these two components cannot communicate.
 They speak different languages.
 They inhabit different operational dimensions.
 Without a binding structure, the vessel capsizes.